 Question #2

-A Ask attendees to share.
+A Allow the attendees to ask questions.

 C Summarized what was accomplished.